 It is an opportunity for students to apply the skills learnt throughout their degree to a tangible situation and have a positive impact on the local community.

-The programme will run in term 1, between October And December.
+The programme will run in teaching block 2, between February And April.
 Students work in teams of 5, alongside a local organisation or initiative.
 Your team will receive a brief from the organisation and over the 8 weeks, you will put together a report for your organisation, based on your findings, detailing your research and recommendations for solutions to their challenge.

 You'll be working closely with your organisation throughout the programme, finding out more about them, their work and the broader social context of the challenges they are facing.
 You'll be conducting background research, looking at secondary data and other resources, as well as collecting primary data, whether this is through interviews, focus groups or surveys.
 The scope of the programme is broad and much of the work will be self-directed.
 You'll be guided and supported by your team mentor from Burges Salmon, and you will receive training from Bristol Hub and Burges Salmon.